Certificated Clinical Animal Behaviourist (CCAB).

 At the end of 2006 I left New Zealand with my wife Tracey to travel.
 The UK is a world leader in the field of applied animal behaviour and welfare, so I wanted to explore the greater opportunities for specialist clinical animal behaviour conferences and other professional development opportunities.
 We have greatly enjoyed our time in Scotland and have decided to base ourselves here.
 Trace has set up an equestrian-related business, developing products that enhance the welfare and performance of horses: www.abouttack.com.

 In 2008 I submitted an application to the Association of Pet Behaviour Counsellors for full membership.
 I was deemed by the APBC selection panel to have satisfied their rigorous selection criteria, and am now a full member.
-In March 2009 I was elected by other full members of the APBC to the Committee as Treasurer.
+In March 2009 I was elected by other full members of the APBC to the Committee as Treasurer and have held this position since.

 My application for accreditation as a Certificated Clinical Animal Behaviourist (CCAB) was approved in 2011 by the Accreditation Committee of the Association for the Study of Animal Behaviour.
 This independent certification for companion animal behaviourists demands the highest standards of experience and academic study - currently there are only 24 CCABs in the UK.
 I am the only CCAB based in the Edinburgh area.
 You can read more about this accreditation here.